 The only tents with no vestibule space are the Coleman Instant, Big Agnes Big House, and REI Wonderland.

-Our list of the best tents for families had many worthy contenders, but when push came to shove, our choice of the best overall was the REI Base Camp.
+Our list of the best tents for families had many worthy contenders, but our choice of the best overall was the REI Base Camp.
 This family tent ticks all the boxes – it’s spacious, user-friendly, boasts outstanding weather resistance, and is rich in dialed-in, practical features.

-If you’re more of an occasional or fair-weather camper and would prefer something a little cheaper, check out the Coleman Sundome.
-The Sundome lacks a few bells and whistles and isn’t a great performer in rainy conditions, but if you plan on doing your camping only when the forecast calls for decent weather, it’s ideal.
+If you’re more of an occasional or fair-weather camper and would prefer something a little cheaper, we recommend the Coleman Skydome 6.
+The Skydome lacks a few bells and whistles, but it’s otherwise the ideal tent for a family of five or six looking for a low-cost option.

 So, how did you like our article?
-Got any questions?
+Got any questions about our family tent reviews?
 If so, drop us a line in the comments box below.
-And, as always, feel free to share this post with your friends!
+And, as always, feel free to share this post with any friends who might be looking for the best camping tents for families!